top of page

 Have you adopted any of these traditions?
 I love them for the emphasis that they put on togetherness during the holidays and not on things.
 Let me know which traditions you end up trying!

-Jen is the founder of Reset Your Nest, a Professional Home Organizing business in Utah (Salt Lake City, Park City, Ogden, Logan, Utah County, and St. George), California (Bay Area, Los Gatos, Hillsborough, Atherton, San Jose), Denver, CO, and Phoenix, AZ.
-She loves creating order and systems out of chaos.
-Her specialty is finding a way to continue the aesthetic of any home to every cupboard and drawer.
+Jen is the founder of Reset Your Nest, a Professional Home Organizing Business in Utah (servicing Salt Lake City, Park City, Ogden, Alpine, Highland, Mapleton, and St. George).
+She loves creating order and systems out of chaos and is known for bringing a beautiful aesthetic as well as easy to maintain function to any space.
 She shares her tips and tricks on Instagram @reset_your_nest.

 Recent Posts